mhgamboa/notes/Databases/sql.md

 6. Select one column in a Table -> `SELECT column_name FROM table_name;`
 7. Select two or more columns in a Table -> `SELECT first_name, last_name FROM table_name;`

-### Record Commands
+## Record Commands

-1. Inserting a Record:
+### Inserting Records

 ```
-/* If we used BIGSERIAL as the data type for the PK,
+/* If we use BIGSERIAL as the data type for the PK, we
-we don't need to worry about it, psql will handle it for us */
+don't need to worry about the PK, as psql will handle it for us */

 // Email is optional as we didn't define the schema as NOT NULL

 INSERT INTO table_name ( first_name, last_name, gender, date_of_birth)